cyberjunky/3commas-cyber-bots/README.md

 ### How does it work?

-The CoinMarketCap API is used to request a list, sorted on marketcap and only containing `numberofpairs` coins (Top X coins).
+The CoinMarketCap API is used to request a list, sorted on marketcap and only containing `start-number - end-number` coins (Top X coins).
 The base pair of each of the specified 3Comma's bots is determined, from this new pairs are constructed, these are checked against your Blacklist on 3Comma's and the market data on 3Comma's (reflecting Binance or FTX data depending on your exchange) to see if the pairs are valid.

 If this is the case -and the current pairs are different than the current ones- the bot(s) are updated.

 After this the bot helper will sleep for the set interval time, after which it will repeat these steps.

 NOTE: the 'Trading 24h minimal volume' value in your bot(s) can be used to prevent deals with low volume.
+NOTE: random pairs can be excluded using the blacklist.
+The first top coins (like BTC and ETH) can also be excluded using the start-number.

 ### Configuration